 - payments in respect of loans servicing where a foreign loan has been obtained,

-- fees and charges in respect of a technology transfer agreement, and
+- fees and charges in connection with a technology transfer agreement, and

-- the remittance of proceeds net of the taxes and any other obligations, in the event of the sale or liquidation of the enterprise or an interest attributable to the investment.
+- the remittance of proceeds nets of the taxes and any other obligations, in the event of the sale or liquidation of the enterprise or interest attributable to the investment.